Inaugural “Bowl-a-Palooza” Introduced by FCSports

 Third Eye Blind Bowl-a-Palooza Concert

 Immediately following the Orlando Citrus Parade, Florida Citrus Sports presents the first Bowl-a-Palooza Concert featuring Third Eye Blind.
 Free of charge and fun for the entire family, join FCSports as it celebrates the inaugural Bowl-a-Palooza in style with a concert in the park.
-Food vendors, kids play zone, and many other attractions will make this event one not to be missed.
+Food vendors, a kids’ play zone, and many other attractions will make this event one not to be missed.
 Dec.
 30, 1:00 p.m., Lake Eola

 Capital One Bowl